Qarik-Group/quick-uaa-local/README.md

 This project is dedicated to making it easy to bring up a quick Cloud Foundry UAA on your local machine.

 A pre-built Apache Tomcat and UAA war file are downloaded and installed.
-Your own requirements are Java 1.8+, bash, and a locally running PostgreSQL (such as [Postgres.app](https://postgresapp.com/) for MacOS).
+Your own requirements are Java 1.8+, and bash.
+You can also optionally use a local PostgreSQL (such as [Postgres.app](https://postgresapp.com/) for MacOS).

 The name of the helper application is `quaa`.